All Tools

 🔍 What is Code Diff?

 Code Diff is a tool that visually shows differences between two pieces of code or text.
 Similar to Git diff, it displays added lines (green), removed lines (red), and unchanged lines with color coding.
 It is essential for code review, version comparison, merge conflict resolution, and before/after refactoring comparison.
-Uses the LCS (Longest Common Subsequence) algorithm to calculate accurate differences.
+Uses the Myers diff algorithm (same as Git) to efficiently compare even large code files.

 📊 View Modes